 Citation Management Tools - Alternatives to EndNote

-F1000 Workspace is a Web-based tool that allows you to create and organize a library of citations, discover new literature, and conduct group citing and editing of manuscripts via Google Docs.
+Sciwheel, a web-based tool, allows you to create and organize a library of citations, discover new literature, and conduct group citing and editing of manuscripts via Google Docs.
 The browser plugin makes it easy to gather references from around the Web.
-This is a sophisticated tool but also moderately easy to use.

-Zotero is a freely available citation management tool that offers desktop and Web versions that work well with both Windows and Mac.
-It is easy to use and makes collaborative projects relatively simple.
-Like F1000 Workspace, the browser plugin makes capturing references around the Web a breeze.
-It also works in Google Docs.
+Zotero is a freely available tool that offers desktop and Web versions and works well with both Windows and Mac.
+It is easy to use and makes collaborative projects relatively simple via Google Docs.
+If you run out of free storage, additional inexpensive storage space is available for purchase.

-Duke also has a subscription to RefWorks which is another online tool that a lot of people know and love from their undergraduate programs.
-Refworks features a lot of storage space for people who like to gather PDFs.
+RefWorks is another Web-based tool that a lot of people know and love from their undergraduate programs.
+RefWorks features a lot of storage space for people who like to gather PDFs.

 Leaving Duke soon?
 Zotero and Mendeley are both free and do not require a paid subscription.
 If you have downloaded EndNote, you will be able to keep that software, but you won’t be eligible for version upgrades through Duke.
 Sciwheel and RefWorks are only available for free while at Duke.